IRS and California Tax Garnishment

 Tax Garnishment: IRS and California Franchise Tax Board

-Few people relish the obligation to file and pay income taxes, but the only thing that may be worse than paying taxes is failing to ensure that the full extent of your tax duties are satisfied.
+Few people relish the obligation to file and pay income taxes, but the only thing that may be worse than paying taxes is failing to ensure that the full extent of your tax duties is satisfied.
 The failure to pay taxes can result in an IRS tax garnishment including the addition of significant penalties and interest on the unpaid amount of tax.
-The amount of tax due, penalties and interest will continue to grow either due to, the taxpayer’s refusal to pay the tax, failure to challenge the amount due, or due to neglect on the taxpayer’s part.
-If the failure to satisfy the federal or state debt continues for a long enough period, the IRS or California Franchise Tax Board may take additional action to collect on the unpaid tax debt.
-This action may include filing a public lien against the taxpayer or levying (forced taking of) a taxpayers assets.
+The amount of tax due, penalties, and interest will continue to grow if any of the following occur:

 What is a Tax Levy or Tax Garnishment?

-Both a tax levy and a garnishment are both forced formal claims to take your property or money to satisfy an unpaid debt.
-When filed by the IRS or FTB, a levy is the legal process utilized to seize your property in satisfaction of a tax debt.
+Both a tax levy and a garnishment are forced formal claims to take your property or money to satisfy an unpaid debt.
+When filed by the IRS or the California Franchise Tax Board (also commonly referred to as the CA FTB), a levy is the legal process utilized to seize your property in satisfaction of a tax debt.
 A tax garnishment is similar to a levy in the sense that it is also a legal process used to seize your property to cover an unpaid debt.
 The main difference between the two terms and procedures is that a levy typically applies to your property or money in a bank account.
-By contrast, a garnishment applies to your wages or other income.
-Thus, a levy is a one-time event.
-By contrast, a tax garnishment on a taxpayer’s wages is continuous.
+The key difference between tax levies and garnishments is that tax levies typically are limited in their targets to property or other assets held in bank accounts.
+In contrast, a garnishment can be imposed directly on your income, such as wages or realized dividends.
+Thus, a levy is a one-time event, whereas a tax garnishment on a taxpayer’s wages is continuous.
 The IRS or FTB can use these processes to secure partial or full payment for an unpaid tax debt that is due and owing.

 Tax Garnishments vs. Tax Liens